Skip to main content

 • A car that you need for work or other basic needs (if you are disabled, for example)

-There are some exemptions and if certain assets on this list are valued very highly, they can still be sold.
-For example, you may be forced to sell your car and you will be given £1,250 to buy a cheaper replacement, with the rest of the money being paid towards your debts.
+There are some exemptions, and if certain assets on this list are valued very highly, they can still be sold.
+For example, you may be required to sell your car and given around £1,250 to buy a cheaper replacement, with the rest going towards your debts.

 Jointly owned assets can also be affected.
-If they are sold, the money will be split between the Official Receiver and the person that has a shared interest in the asset.
+If they are sold, the money would typically be split between the Official Receiver and the person that has a shared interest in the asset.

 Depending on your situation, you may have to move home when you declare bankruptcy.
-If you rent your home, you will not be affected and your landlord will not be informed.
+If you rent your home, you generally will not be affected and your landlord will not be informed.
 But if you own your home, you may be required to sell it to raise money to pay your debts.
 In some cases, you can prevent this.

-The official receiver has three years to decide what to do with your home.
+The Official Receiver has three years to decide what to do with your home.
 If they have not taken steps to sell it in that time, your interest in it is restored and you can keep your home.

-It is important that you consider how your assets will be impacted before you declare bankruptcy.
+It is worth considering how your assets could be impacted before you declare bankruptcy.

 2. If you own a business, bankruptcy will have an impact